 Frankie Bashan is one of the few speed-dating gurus who gears events toward lesbian and bisexual women.
-Her company, Little Gay Book, will be hosting its first Denver-based speed-dating event, Fast Flirting, on Sunday, February 19.
-(Tickets are on sale through Friday, February 17, so if you’re interested, act fast.)
+Her company, Little Gay Book, will be hosting its first Denver-based speed-dating event, Fast Flirting, on Sunday, February 19, 2017.
 Her trans-inclusive dating events are based in her life’s work as a clinical psychologist and a matchmaker.
 With Valentine’s Day over and a whole new year to find love, we thought we’d ask Bashan about her events and why people looking for love so often fail to find it.
 Here’s what she said.

 Westword: Tell me what you’re coming out here for.

 Frankie Bashan: We are excited to expand our Fast Flirting events to Denver.
 We’ve been doing them for years in the San Francisco Bay area, New York City, Honolulu, and now we are continuing to expand.

 I’m a clinical psychologist who’s also a dating and relationship coach.
 So we do matchmaking, dating and relationship coaching.
 We also do mixers and speed dating and fast flirting events and networking events.
 The idea is to bring professional women together to meet each other, to make connections, to potentially find somebody for a romantic relationship.

 How do these things work?
 What are they like?